pexip/pexip-swift-sdk/.docs/pexip-swift-sdk-docs/Sources/PexipSwiftSDK/PexipSwiftSDK.docc/Articles/GettingStarted.md

 // 3.
 Request a token from the Pexip Conferencing Node do {
     let conferenceService = infinityService.node(url: node).conference(alias: alias)
-    // Check RequestTokenFields documentation to read more about all possible request properties let fields = RequestTokenFields(displayName: displayName)
+    // Check ConferenceTokenRequestFields documentation to read more about all possible request properties let fields = ConferenceTokenRequestFields(displayName: displayName)
     let token = try await conferenceService.requestToken(
         fields: fields,
         pin: nil
     )
-} catch let error as TokenError {
+} catch let error as ConferenceTokenError {
     // The server might respond with a pin challenge, require SSO or conference extension.
-    // Check TokenError documentation to read more about all possible error types.
+    // Check ConferenceTokenError documentation to read more about all possible error types.
 } catch {
     // ...
 }